Space-Robotics-Laboratory/SpaceDyn/README.md

 ## Publication
 [1] Kazuya Yoshida et. al., "[The SpaceDyn: a MATLAB toolbox for space and mobile robots](https://ieeexplore.ieee.org/document/811712)", Proceedings of the 1999 IEEE/RSJ International Conference on Intelligent Robots and Systems.
 Human and Environment Friendly Robots with High Intelligence and Emotional Quotients (Cat.
 No.99CH36289), Kyongju, South Korea, 1999, pp. 1633-1638 vol.3, [doi: 10.1109/IROS.1999.811712](https://doi.org/10.1109/IROS.1999.811712).

+## Acknowledgement
+SpaceDyn is developed and released by [alumini of SRL](http://www.astro.mech.tohoku.ac.jp/spacedyn/doc.pdf).
+C++ version is developed by Ms. A, Mr. B, and Mr. C.

+## Release Note
+* Sept.
+17th, 2020, SpaceDyn version 2 release 0 is released in GitHub.
+* Mmmm.
+Dddd, 2020, SpaceDyn version 2 release 1 is released (C++ library is added.
+Minor issue is improved in MATLAB.)

 ## FAQ
 For bug reports or any questions, please contact us via e-mail :